SkylineCommunications/dataminer-docs-connectors/connector/doc/Amagi_CLOUDPORT_Playout_Service_Manager.md

 ## How to use

-You can find all the information you need to monitor the HTT connection, Feeds on Air and Headends in the General page.
+You can find all the information you need to monitor the HTTP connection, Feeds on Air and Headends in the General page.

-In the Security page is where you configure the Token for the driver to use.